Tyler-CY/Location-Tracker-Web/README.md

 #### For Common Users
 1. For the Android app, download the Android APK on the Releases section on GitHub [Android App](https://github.com/Tyler-CY/Location-Tracker-Android).
-2. Visit the Location Tracker website, hosted by Google Firebase, on [REDACTED].
+2. Visit the Location Tracker website, hosted by Google Firebase.
+See Releases or About sections for latest URL.

 ## Help